19Andrea98/Bioinformatics-MachineLearning/README.md

 In the `Notebook` folder you’ll find the code I use to preprocess protein sequences.
 The examples focus on phage protein sequences from datasets downloadable via **PhageScope**, but the code should be useful for other applications as well.

+In the `Class` foleder you'll find the classes I used in some of my notebooks.

+<< Note that this directory is not fully completed yet >>

 ## Notebook 001
 This notebook addresses the following tasks: